x-debug/waft/README.md

 open web browser http://localhost or your domain config in waft.yml

+## About Daemon
+Waft not support run on background, but you can use nohup or supervisord.

 ## Key Features
 * [ ] Hot reload configuration
 * [x] Multi-Service